New dates announced for Tokyo 2020 Olympics postponed over coronavirus concerns

-The Olympics were originally scheduled to take place between Jul.
-24 and Aug.
-9 this year, but Japan's Prime Minister Shinzo Abe and the International Olympic Committee agreed last Tuesday to postpone the games, as countries around the world struggle to contain the epidemic that has claimed more than 34,000 lives and forced millions around the world into lockdowns.
+The Olympics were originally scheduled to take place between July 24 and Aug.
+9 this year, but Japan's Prime Minister Shinzo Abe and the International Olympic Committee (IOC) agreed last Tuesday to postpone the games, as countries around the world struggle to contain the pandemic that has claimed more than 34,000 lives and forced millions around the world into lockdowns.

-They originally agreed that the games will be held, at the very latest, by the summer of 2021.
+The new schedule was agreed upon in a telephone conference between IOC President Thomas Bach, Tokyo 2020 President Yoshiro Mori and other officials, the IOC said in a statement Monday.

+The new dates give health authorities and all involved in the organization of the games the maximum time to deal with the constantly changing landscape and the disruption caused by the coronavirus pandemic, the statement added.

 The Olympics is the biggest event yet to be affected by the growing global pandemic.